alisartazkhan/asl_trainer/README.md

 # asl_trainer
-## TensorFlow version of training my model using hand gestures and run a program that will use that data to identify gestures.
+## Utilized Mediapipe, opencv, and Pandas to track the left hand of an individual using the front facing camera and correctly
+## identify any number from 1-10 represented using Sign Language.